trilomix/GDS3D/README.txt

         Metal: 1                  # Metal clickable in net highlighting mode (0 for VIA)
         Shortkey: 1               # Shortcut to toggle layer visibility
         Show: 1                   # Set to 0 for layers that are not to be rendered
-        Vitual: 10 AND 11         # Define a new layer where 10 AND 11 exist
+        Virtual: 10 AND 11        # Define a new layer where 10 AND 11 exist
         Material: Al              # Define Material of layer for gmsh output only
         OutMaterial: SiO2         # Define OutMaterial of layer for gmsh output only
         MinSpace: 350             # Define Minimum space to merge via for gmsh output only